olcf/olcf-user-docs/systems/frontier_user_guide.rst

 .. note::

-    A full list of available HPCToolkit versions can be seen with the ``module spider hpctookit`` command.
+    A full list of available HPCToolkit versions can be seen with the ``module spider hpctoolkit`` command.

 .. code:: bash